 All students admitted to the Cox School should have an initial advising appointment with one of the academic advisers in the Undergraduate Office and in each succeeding term leading up to graduation.
-Upon admission to Cox, new students should attend an orientation meeting early in the term of admission.

 Each student's file, reflecting his or her total academic record, is located in the Undergraduate Office, 252 Maguire Building.
 Transcripts of the student's official record should be requested from the Office of the Registrar.